 The other compensatory change that occurs when perfusion of the cells is inadequate is an increase in afterload.
 This occurs as the body tries to raise the blood pressure to the critical organs like the heart and brain, which theoretically will give their cells more perfusion.
 As was explained above, the body raises the blood pressure through several mechanisms.
 The already failing heart now has to pump against this increased pressure (more afterload), which decreases the stroke volume and further fatigues the heart.
 Changes in afterload have a more marked influence on stroke volume in the failing heart than the normal heart.
 The ability to improve cardiac output by reducing afterload (blood pressure lowering medications) has been one of the major advances in cardiovascular therapeutics.
 We will talk about these medications in the treatment section.
 These are the exact same medications people use to lower their blood pressure.

 As the heart continues to fail the heart rate continues to increase and the heart muscle receives less and less perfusion.
 Eventually a point will be reached where the normal coordinated electrical beating of the heart can no longer function properly, and an arrhythmia occurs.
-In this setting arrhythmias can dramatically reduce stroke volume and the heart failure can rapidly spiral out of control.
-It is at this point that the condition is critical- we usually see these pets as an emergency.
+In this setting arrhythmia’s can dramatically reduce stroke volume and the heart failure can rapidly spiral out of control.
+It is at this point that the condition is critical, and usually when these pets are brought to us, often as a breathing emergency.

 Heart failure can also occur in conditions where the heart is producing a normal cardiac output, but the metabolic needs of the tissues are increased.
 Diseases such as feline hyperthyroidism or anemia fall into this category.
 Thus, heart failure can occur in conditions where the strength of the heart muscle appears normal, but the bodies need for perfusion is so great the healthy heart cannot keep up with the demand.